paybyphone/terraform-provider-phpipam/README.md

  * `subnet_address` and `subnet_mask`
  * `section_id`, and either one of `description` or `description_match`

+**NOTE:** On a description search, in the event of multiple results, only the first match is returned.
+The resource fails if it somehow finds multiple results on a CIDR (subnet and mask) search - this is to assert that you are getting the subnet you requested.

 ##### Attribute Reference

 The following attributes are exported.
 In addition, all arguments are available